 At the same time another Badminton, Waterford, was being fitted with one of the large Standard 4 boilers, and this must have been more successful since between 1905 and 1910 16 more of the class were fitted with these boilers, making them equivalent to the Cities.
 In 1911/13, however the Standard 4 boilers came off again and were replaced with Standard 2s: the heavier duties now being undertaken by the new 4-6-0s.
-Having been renumbered from 4100–4119 in 1908 they now formed the foundation the 41xx class of medium boilered 4-4-0s.
+The Badmintons all had swing hanger bogies, with a distinctive and different rivet pattern from the other swing hanger types. and it appears they were never fitted with de Glehn bogies.
+Having been renumbered from 4100–4119 in 1912, they now formed the foundation the 41xx class of medium boilered 4-4-0s.

 The Atbaras were almost straight framed Badmintons, but the length and wheelbase were changed.
 The engines were three inches shorter at the front end, the bogie was reduced to 6'6", the spacing between bogie and driving wheels increased to 7'6" and the driving wheelbase reduced to 8'6".
 Thus the engine was a foot shorter overall.
 They were turned out from new with parallel Standard 2 boilers.
 Forty were built in 1900/01 numbered 3373–3412.
 In their early days many had the sort of combined name/number plates described under Bulldogs.
 Like the Bulldogs they had steam powered reversing gear.